Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Introduction

 \section{Introduction}

-The classical problem of estimating a continuous-valued function from noisy observations, known as {\em regression}, is of central importance in statical theory with a broad range of applications, see e.g. \cite{MR740865,MR726392,MR1093466,MR1161622,MR1920390}.
+The classical problem of estimating a continuous-valued function from noisy observations, known as {\em regression}, is of central importance in statistical theory with a broad range of applications, see e.g. \cite{MR740865,MR726392,MR1093466,MR1161622,MR1920390}.
 When no structural assumptions concerning the target function are made, the regression problem is termed {\em nonparametric}.
 Informally, the main objective in the study of nonparametric regression is to understand the relationship between the regularity conditions that a function class might satisfy (e.g., Lipschitz or H\"older continuity, or sparsity in some representation) and the minimax risk convergence rates \cite{MR2013911,MR2172729}.
 A further consideration is the computational efficiency of constructing the regression function.

 The general (univariate) nonparametric regression problem may be stated as follows.
-Let $(\X,\rho)$ be a metric space, namely $\X$ is a set of points and $\rho$ a distance function, and let $\H$ be a collection of functions (``hypotheses'') $h:\X\to[0,1]$.
-(Although in general, $h$ is not explicitly restricted to have bounded range, typical assumptions on the diameter of $\X$ and the noise distribution amount to an effective truncation.)
-The space $\X\times[0,1]$ is endowed with some fixed, unknown probability distribution $\distr$, and the learner observes $n$ i.i.d.\ draws $(X_i,Y_i)\sim \distr$.
+Let $(\X,\rho)$ be a metric space, and let $\H$ be a collection of functions (``hypotheses'') $h:\X\to[0,1]$.
+(Although in general, $h$ need not be restricted to a bounded range, typical assumptions on the diameter of $\X$ and the noise distribution amount to an effective truncation \cite{DBLP:conf/icml/kon14,MeirZhang2003}.)
+The space $\X\times[0,1]$ is endowed with some fixed, unknown probability distribution $\distr$, and the learner observes $n$ iid draws $(X_i,Y_i)\sim \distr$.
 The learner then seeks to fit the observed data with some hypothesis $h\in\H$ so as to minimize the {\em risk}, usually defined as the expected loss $\E \abs{h(X)-Y}^q$ for $(X,Y)\sim\distr$ and some $q\ge1$.

-Two limiting assumptions have traditionally been made when approaching this problem: (i) the space $\X$ is Euclidean and (ii) $Y_i=h^*(X_i) + \xi_i$, where $h^*$ is the target function and $\xi_i$ is an i.i.d.\ noise process, often taken to be Gaussian.
-Although our understanding of nonparametric regression under these assumptions is quite elaborate, little is known about nonparametric regression in the absence of either assumption.
+This is known in machine learning theory as the {\em agnostic} setting.
+The agnostic setting is considerably more general than the additive (typically Gaussian) noise model prevalent in statistics (see \cite{DBLP:journals/corr/RakhlinST13} for a recent paper on agnostic regression).